Joseline's Cabaret: Texas (season 5)

-On March 22, 2024 it was announced via Instagram by Zeus that a fifth season is in production titled “Joseline’s Cabaret: Texas” and will primarily take place in Houston, Texas, Dallas, Texas, San Antonio, Texas, and Cancun, Mexico.
-Previous dancers Black Diamond, Raven, Andraya, OGDaniFantastic and Ms. Wet-Wet (as house mother) are set to return alongside newcommers Lexi Gold (Alexus Dorsey) from Memphis, Jayla The Russian Dream (Jayla Clark) form Fort Worth, Texas, Envy Erica from Los Angeles, California, Queen Envi (Dana Clark) from Chicago, Illinois, Sa'hy Isis from Saginaw, Michigan, Spicy Monii from Tacoma, Washington, Oceans (Jateaya Wright) from Miami, Florida, ShowGirlNeek (Shaniqua Hood) from Baltimore, Maryland, Des (Desiree Perez), Kay Bennis from Miami, Chinx from Houston, Texas, Fetish (Rachel Richie) from Houston, Henesseyy (Shylasia Capehart) from Bronx, New York and Rosé (Erin Davis) from Houston.
+On March 22, 2024, it was announced via Instagram by Zeus that a fifth season is in production titled “Joseline’s Cabaret: Texas” and will primarily take place in Houston, Texas, Dallas, Texas, San Antonio, Texas, and Cancun, Mexico.
+Previous dancers Black Diamond, Raven, Andraya, OGDaniFantastic and Ms. Wet-Wet (as house mother) are set to return alongside newcomers Lexi Gold (Alexus Dorsey) from Memphis, Jayla The Russian Dream (Jayla Clark) form Fort Worth, Texas, Envy Erica from Los Angeles, California, Queen Envi (Dana Clark) from Chicago, Illinois, Sa'hy Isis from Saginaw, Michigan, Spicy Monii from Tacoma, Washington, Oceans (Jateaya Wright) from Miami, Florida, ShowGirlNeek (Shaniqua Hood) from Baltimore, Maryland, Des (Desiree Perez), Kay Bennis from Miami, Chinx from Houston, Texas, Fetish (Rachel Richie) from Houston, Henesseyy (Shylasia Capehart) from Bronx, New York and Rosé (Erin Davis) from Houston.
 It is set to premiere on the network on September 8, 2024.

 California (season 6)

-On June 7, 2025 it was announced via Instagram by Zeus that a sixth season is in production titled “Joseline’s Cabaret: California” and will primarily take place in San Diego, California, Oakland, California, Las Vegas, Nevada, and Los Angeles, California.
+On June 7, 2025, it was announced via Instagram by Zeus that a sixth season is in production titled “Joseline’s Cabaret: California” and will primarily take place in San Diego, California, Oakland, California, Las Vegas, Nevada, and Los Angeles, California.
 Previous dancers Mz.
-Natural, Andraya, OGDaniFantastic, Ms. Egypt Beauty, TeLovee, Isis, Chinx, Lexi Gold, ShowGirlNeek, Envy Erica, Des, and Henesseyy are set to return alongside newcommers ToaoJayne Doe (Jesscoyia Kline) from Baltimore, Maryland, Miss Kaniyah (Kaniyah Whipple) from New York City, New York, Skyy (Skyylie Kay) from Toledo, Ohio, G Baby (Gabriella) from Atlanta, Georgia, former professional wrestler The Hottest Flame (Kiera Hogan) from Atlanta, Gypsy Nino from Orlando and Love (Ceaira Winston) from Baltimore.
+Natural, Andraya, OGDaniFantastic, Ms. Egypt Beauty, TeLovee, Isis, Chinx, Lexi Gold, ShowGirlNeek, Envy Erica, Des, and Henesseyy are set to return alongside newcomers ToaoJayne Doe (Jesscoyia Kline) from Baltimore, Maryland, Miss Kaniyah (Kaniyah Whipple) from New York City, New York, Skyy (Skyylie Kay) from Toledo, Ohio, G Baby (Gabriella) from Atlanta, Georgia, former professional wrestler The Hottest Flame (Kiera Hogan) from Atlanta, Gypsy Nino (Ninoshka Aponte) from Orlando and Love (Ceaira Winston) from Baltimore.
 It is set to premiere on the network on August 3, 2025.
 Henneseyy left on the first episode after altercations with Joseline, leading in her refusing to film, her face was blurred during her scenes.